Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 If someone tells me they are out of work because they just fell on hard times, I tend to believe them.
 I don’t hold anyone’s job (or lack thereof!) against them.
 I don’t want to be that “golddigger” who only dates men with high-paying jobs.

-However, I have learned that serially unemployed men tend to be the biggest users.
+However, I have learned that serially unemployed men are the biggest users.

-They don’t want to work; they want to find someone to take care of them.
+They don’t want to work; they want to find someone to care for them.
 They purposefully quit their jobs at any slight to their egos, real or imagined.
 They feel like they’re “too good” for lower-paying jobs but won’t do anything to improve their career outlooks.

-Of course, one or two periods of unemployment aren’t deal breakers.
-Anyone can fall victim to hard times.
-However, be on the lookout for those whose bosses are always against them, who can’t get along with coworkers, and who seem to burn every bridge they encounter.
+Anyone can fall victim to hard times, but an unemployed man should be looking for work, not a girlfriend.
+Women must also watch out for men whose bosses are always against them, who can’t get along with coworkers, and who seem to burn every bridge they encounter.

 Blaming Others